 At most I can pick a product of a popular brand considering how good it looks and how convenient the price is.
 But how can I assure that this money would percolate down the economy?
 Or in another way, how do I know if the product is made by a brand that takes care of the social responsibilities of business?

 As I was searching, there were a lot of product details and information available.
-But hardly could find anything about how it is being produced.
+But hardly could find anything about how it is being produce.

 The journey from source to shelf reflecting the social responsibility in business